-- (a) Stock Split-On December 23, 2003, the Company's Board of Directors declared a 525-for-one stock split, in the form of a stock dividend. - (b) Initial Public Offering-Effective with the Company's initial public offering on December 23, 2003, the authorized shares of capital stock were increased to 300,000,000 shares of common stock and 10,000,000 shares of preferred stock.
+(a) Stock Split-On December 23, 2003, the Company's Board of Directors declared a 525-for-one stock split, in the form of a stock dividend.

+(b) Initial Public Offering-Effective with the Company's initial public offering on December 23, 2003, the authorized shares of capital stock were increased to 300,000,000 shares of common stock and 10,000,000 shares of preferred stock.
 Subject to preferences that may be applicable to any outstanding preferred stock of the Company, holders of the Company's common stock are entitled to receive ratably such dividends as may be declared from time to time by the board of directors out of funds legally available for that purpose.
-In the event of liquidation, dissolution, or winding up, the holders of the Company's common stock are entitled to share ratably in all assets remaining after payment of liabilities, subject to prior distribution rights of preferred stock of the Company, if any, then outstanding.
+In the event of liquidation, dissolution, or winding up, the holders of the Company's common stock are entitled to prior distribution rights of preferred stock of the Company, if any, then outstanding.